-After you set up IaC Security in your repository, you can mandate rules and checks to enable merging pull requests (GitHub) or merge requests (GitLab).
+After you set up IaC Security in your repository, you can mandate rules and checks to enable merging pull requests (GitHub/Bitbucket) or merge requests (GitLab).

-If there are violations, you can block a GitHub pull request or GitLab merge request from merging.
+If there are violations, you can block a GitHub/Bitbucket pull request or GitLab merge request from merging.

 In GitHub, if you're a repository owner or have admin permissions in a repository, you can customize branch protections in the repository and enforce certain workflows, such as requiring more than one pull request review or requiring certain status checks to pass before allowing a pull request to merge.

-Configure branch protection rules for each GitHub repository as follows:
+To configure branch protection rules for each GitHub repository:

 For more information, see Configuring protected branches.